Chuck Cecil: Coaching career

 In 2001, Cecil accepted a coaching position for the Tennessee Titans under Jeff Fisher, for whom he had played in his final season (when the team was the Houston Oilers).
 Cecil served as a defensive quality control assistant for three seasons.
 He was promoted in 2004, to work with the safeties and nickel backs.
 His responsibilities expanded in 2007 to cover all of the defensive backs.

-On February 12, 2009, Cecil was named the Titans' defensive coordinator, replacing the departed Jim Schwartz, who had taken the position of Head Coach for the Detroit Lions.
+On February 12, 2009, Cecil was named the Titans' defensive coordinator, replacing the departed Jim Schwartz, who had taken the position of head coach for the Detroit Lions.

 On October 3, 2010, during a game against the Denver Broncos, Cecil gave NFL officials the middle-finger gesture in an attempt to protest a neutral zone infraction call against one of his players.
 Live close-up video of Cecil was being aired at the time, and the gesture was broadcast without editing.
 For his inappropriate action, he was fined $40,000 by the league.

 On January 20, 2011, it was announced that Cecil would not be retained as the Titans' defensive coordinator.
 He was informed of this decision on January 18.
 The Titans ranked 26th in total yards allowed and 29th against the pass in the 2010 season.

 On February 16, 2011, ESPN.com reported that Cecil would interview with the Pittsburgh Steelers to be their next secondary coach.
 He was to fill the void left by Ray Horton when he departed to become the defensive coordinator of the Arizona Cardinals.
 On February 13, 2012, he was hired as the St. Louis Rams defensive secondary coach.

 Return to college

-Cecil was hired as a special advisor at University of Arizona on July 28, 2017 at his alma mater.
-Cecil became interim defensive coordinator for a first time on November 2, 2019, when Arizona parted ways with defensive coordinator Marcel Yates.
+Cecil was hired as a special advisor on July 28, 2017, at his alma mater, the University of Arizona.
+Cecil became interim defensive coordinator for the first time on November 2, 2019, when Arizona parted ways with defensive coordinator Marcel Yates.
 On December 30, 2020, Cecil was to join Jedd Fisch's coaching staff as safeties coach.